uofuseismo/rtseis/doc/INSTALL.md

    5. [Intel's MKL](https://software.intel.com/en-us/mkl) backfills some of the matrix algebra and any massive correlations.
    6. [GoogleTest](https://github.com/google/googletest) for regression testing.

+Future dependency:

+   1. [SpdLog](https://github.com/gabime/spdlog) for logging.
+This should be better in a production system.

 In addition, if the Python bindings are sought

    1. Python3 with NumPy and SciPy.